atveit/jax_grokking/README.md

-# Jax/Flax Grokking Transformer Implementation
+# Jax and Flax Grokking Transformer Implementation

-This is a Jax/Flax implementation of the grokking phenomenon, where neural networks exhibit a phase transition in generalization performance during training.
+This is a Jax and Flax implementation of the grokking phenomenon, where neural networks exhibit a phase transition in generalization performance during training.